-- Psalm 51:1 speaks of "the rising of the sun to its setting." - Psalm 104:5 "He set the earth on its foundations, so that it should never be moved." - Psalm 119:90 "you have established the earth, and it stands fast." - Ecclesiastes 1:5 "The sun rises, and the sun goes down, and hastens to the place where it rises."
+- Psalm 113:3 speaks of "the rising of the sun to its setting." - Psalm 104:5 "He set the earth on its foundations, so that it should never be moved." - Psalm 119:90 "you have established the earth, and it stands fast." - Ecclesiastes 1:5 "The sun rises, and the sun goes down, and hastens to the place where it rises."

 Similarly, as the earth was determined to be round (or at least an oval!), passages like Psalm 72:8 that speak of the "ends of the earth" are not invalidated.
-(See similarlyl Psalm 74:17 "You have fixed all the boundaries of the earth.")
+(See similarly Psalm 74:17 "You have fixed all the boundaries of the earth.")
 These poetic words do not mandate a view of a flat earth with edges.
 These are poetic expression that make a point using the language and concepts of the writer and listener over 2,500 years ago in the hills of Judah.
 That doesn't mean that the words aren't inspired.
 Nor does it mean that the words don't speak truth.
 But the words aren't God's scientific pronouncement of the earth's geography.
-The words are written in a historical and cultural context, and must be read and understood in tha vein.
+The words are written in a historical and cultural context, and must be read and understood in that vein.

-As believers pursued science, including in this group Galileo Galilei, himself a believer in God and Scripture, it became apparent that the readers of Scripture had folded upon the passages above, meanings that the passages never intended.
+As believers pursued science, including Galileo Galilei who was a believer in God and Scripture, it became apparent that the readers of Scripture had imposed on the passages above, meanings that the passages never intended.
 The point of the passages was not a scientific dissertation on astronomy.
 To read them in that context was to read them out of context.
-Psalm 51:1, for example, in speaking of the "rising of the sun to its setting," means simply "all day long"!
-This is language written from the perspective of the author and hearer.
+Psalm 113:3, for example, in speaking of the "rising of the sun to its setting," means simply "all day long."
+This language is written from the perspective of the author and hearer.
 It is language we still use today.
-One can easily Google on the Internet and find out "sunrise" and "sunset" times.
+One can Google on the Internet and easily find out "sunrise" and "sunset" times.